Carnival Imagination

-Carnival Imagination (formerly Imagination) was a Fantasy-class cruise ship operated by Carnival Cruise Line from 1995 to 2020 Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Finland, she was floated out on July 1, 1995, and christened Imagination by Jodi Dickinson.
+Carnival Imagination (formerly Imagination) was a Fantasy-class cruise ship operated by Carnival Cruise Line from 1995 to 2020.
+Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Finland, she was floated out on July 1, 1995, and christened Imagination by Jodi Dickinson.
 During 2007, in common with all of her Fantasy-class sisters, she had the prefix Carnival added to her name.

 The ship underwent an extensive multimillion-dollar renovation in September 2016.

 Due to the COVID-19 pandemic, Carnival Cruise Line suspended all North American itineraries from March 14 to April 10, 2020.
 In July 2020, as a result of Carnival Cruise Line reducing fleet capacity, Carnival Imagination entered a long term lay-up status, with no planned date for the ship to enter back into service.

 By August 26, 2020, the vessel had filed a cruise plan for Aliağa, Turkey, the location of several ship breaking facilities.
 Some industry sources indicated that the vessel would be scrapped.
 The vessel arrived in Aliağa on September 14, 2020 and was beached on 16 September.
-From September 2020 until February 2023 she remained beached awaiting scrapping some sources claim that an unnamed hotel is currently trying to acquire some of her fittings that would otherwise be damaged or destroyed during the scrapping process.
-In February 2023 the Carnival Imagination began being scrapped.
+From September 2020 until February 2023 she remained beached awaiting scrapping; some sources claimed that an unnamed hotel had been trying to acquire some of her fittings that would otherwise be damaged or destroyed during the scrapping process.
+The scrapping process began in February 2023.

 Areas of operation

 Prior to entering into a long term lay-up in July 2020, she sailed three- and four-day itineraries from Long Beach, California, to Catalina Island, California, and to Ensenada, Baja California, Mexico.
-3 day cruises departed every Thursday, with a stop in Ensenada, Mexico, 4 day cruises departed every Sunday, with stops in Catalina Island, California and Ensenada, Mexico.